khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 #### NFS

-You can use a `Network File System` for the shared_files that are downloaded runtime by IntelX (for example Yara rules).
+You can use a `Network File System` for the shared_files that are downloaded runtime by ThreatMatrix (for example Yara rules).

-To use this feature, you would need to add the address of the remote file system inside the `.env` file, and you would need to use the option `--nfs` when launching IntelX with the `./start` script.
+To use this feature, you would need to add the address of the remote file system inside the `.env` file, and you would need to use the option `--nfs` when launching ThreatMatrix with the `./start` script.

 ### Google Kubernetes Engine

 Right now there is no official support for Kubernetes deployments.

 But we have an active community.
-Please refer to the following blog post for an example on how to deploy IntelX on Google Kubernetes Engine:
+Please refer to the following blog post for an example on how to deploy ThreatMatrix on Google Kubernetes Engine:

 [Deploying Intel-Owl on GKE](https://mostwanted002.cf/post/intel-owl-gke/) by [Mayank Malik](https://twitter.com/_mostwanted002_).